AbhishekAjoy/TaskManager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

+## Json server

+Run `npm run server` for a running the json server.
+Navigate to `http://localhost:5000/`.
+This should display the contents of db.json which acts as the file so that the web app can perform api requests.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.